dinethlive/fishing-game-patterns-recognizer/README.md

 Your feedback is vital to improving this tool!
 If you have any suggestions, spot a bug, or want to contribute to this project, please feel free to open an issue or submit a pull request.

-## Disclaimer

-This tool is for educational purposes only and does not promote any form of gambling.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.